 Save Savor the comforting flavors of this Carrot, Celeriac and Chilli Soup, a vibrant and gut-friendly dish that perfectly balances sweetness with earthy depth.
 Featuring a warming, spiced broth, this soup is a nutritious choice for anyone seeking a Modern European meal that is naturally vegan, gluten-free, and dairy-free.

-Using simple kitchen tools like a large saucepan and an immersion blender, you can transform humble root vegetables into a sophisticated, velvety soup.
+Save Using simple kitchen tools like a large saucepan and an immersion blender, you can transform humble root vegetables into a sophisticated, velvety soup.
 The addition of cumin, turmeric, and smoked paprika not only provides a beautiful golden color but also creates a fragrant aroma that makes this soup a favorite for cozy evenings.

 Ingredients